operator-framework/operator-sdk/doc/ansible/dev/finalizers.md

 created during reconciliation when a managed resource is marked for deletion.
-This behavior is usually sufficient for applications that exist only in Kubernetes, but sometimes it is necessary to perform more complex operations (for example, when your an action performed against a third party API needs to be undone).
+This behavior is usually sufficient for applications that exist only in Kubernetes, but sometimes it is necessary to perform more complex operations (for example, when your action performed against a third party API needs to be undone).
 These more complex cases can still be handled by Ansible Operator, through the use of a finalizer.

 Finalizers allow controllers (such as an Ansible Operator) to implement asynchronous pre-delete hooks.